swallan/qmc_experiment/README.md

 To run:

-1. Run the `setup.py` to create the `combinations_q.npy` file with header.
-2. Run `python generate_qmc_combinations_and_mpmath.py`.
+1. Run `python generate_qmc_combinations_and_mpmath.py`.
 It will run until you interrupt it.
 Do not interrupt when it prints that it is saving.